PoorHttp/PoorWSGI/doc/documentation.rst

 HTTP state handlers
 ~~~~~~~~~~~~~~~~~~~
-There are some predefined HTTP state handlers, which is use when other
+There are some predefined HTTP state handlers, which are use when other
 HTTP state are raised via HTTPException or any other exception which ends with
 HTTP_INTERNAL_SERVER_ERROR status code.

 You can redefined your own handlers for any combination of status code and
 method type like routes handlers.
-Responsing from these handlers are same as in
+Response from these handlers are same as in
 route handlers.

+Be sure, that some http_state handlers can add other keyword arguments.

 .. code:: python

     @app.http_state(state.HTTP_NOT_FOUND)
-    def page_not_found(req):
+    def page_not_found(req, *_):
         return "Your request %s not found." % req.path, "text/plain"

 If your http state (error) handler was crashed with error, internal server